cronin7332/PharmEasy/README.md

 ## Download this Zip file and Paste it in C:\xampp\htdocs location.

-## On web browser search for http://localhost/phpmyadmin/ -> This is for Mysql Database entires
+## On web browser search for http://localhost/phpmyadmin/ -> This is for Mysql Database entires and to create a Database with name "pharmeasy"

+## After creating Database import the .sql file for table creation, schema and everthing else.

-## On another tab of same web browser search for http://localhost/Pharma/
+## On another tab of same web browser search for http://localhost/Pharma